-Just like humans, dogs can develop inflammation.
+Just like humans, dogs can develop inflammation which leads to a range of health issues and corresponding symptoms.
 But what is inflammation?
 When should it be treated, and how?

 In this article, we'll discuss the biology of inflammation in dogs, diseases caused by chronic inflammation, strategies for reducing inflammation, and more.